Significant Disproportionality Frequently Asked Questions (FAQ)

 What is the standard methodology states must use to identify significant disproportionality in districts and community schools?

-The new regulations require that states use a standard methodology for calculating significant disproportionality in 14 categories of analysis.
+The regulations require that states use a standard methodology for calculating significant disproportionality in 14 categories of analysis.
 The standard methodology includes a risk ratio, an alternate risk ratio, and minimum cell and n-sizes.
-States are allowed flexibility in the risk ratio threshold, in the number of years used to determine significant disproportionality and in considering progress toward the threshold.
+States are allowed flexibility in the risk ratio threshold, in the number of years used to determine significant disproportionality, and progress toward the threshold.
 All decisions that led to Ohio’s methodology reflect stakeholder input.

 Back to Top